For other current business, closure and event updates, click here.

 New Mexico has a centralized health department, making it much easier to coordinate infectious disease investigations.

-- Gov. Michelle Lujan Grisham has issued an executive order requiring air travelers to New Mexico to self-isolate for at least 14 days to help combat the spread of COVID-19.
+If you are arriving in Albuquerque by air, you must self-quarantine for 14-days.
+Gov. Michelle Lujan Grisham has issued an executive order requiring air travelers to New Mexico to self-isolate for at least 14 days to help combat the spread of COVID-19.
 Air travelers who fail to voluntarily self-isolate will be subject to forced isolation or quarantine by the New Mexico Health Department.

 Visit CDC Travel for the latest guidance: cdc.gov/travel